 Court appointed deputies

-- The Act provides for a system of court-appointed deputies to replace the previous system of receivership in the Court of Protection.
+- The Mental Capacity Act provides for a system of court-appointed deputies to replace the previous system of receivership in the Court of Protection.

 - Deputies will be able to take decisions on welfare, healthcare and financial matters as authorised by the Court but will not be able to refuse consent to life-sustaining treatment.
 They will only be appointed if the Court cannot make a one-off decision to resolve the issues.